meonwax/meonwax.github.io/audio.md

 #### Update the (outdated) GNUtunesDB from iTunesDB
     tunes2pod.pl

-Attention: You'll have to use `mktunes.pl` if you added/deleted/changed something on the iPod and before unmounting!
+You'll have to use `mktunes.pl` if you added/deleted/changed something on the iPod and before unmounting!